rkirk7/GlobetrottingKirks/blog-posts/2017-04-11-tackling-the-tongariro-alpine-crossing.md

----
-title: "Tackling the Tongariro Alpine Crossing"
+# Tackling the Tongariro Alpine Crossing
-date: 2017-04-11
-categories:
-  - "tongariro"
-  - "travel"
-tags:
-  - "how-to-hike-tongariro"
-  - "new-zealand"
-  - "tongariro-crossing"
-coverImage: "tongariro-hike-best-best-w-doom-and-ruapehu-sort-of-2017-01-07-184.jpg"
----
+*2017-04-11*

 This famed 12-mile hike between Mt.
 Doom (aka Ngauruhoe) and Tongariro would be relatively easy for strong hikers on a nice day, even with the steep grades and slippery slopes.
 The route is a mix of steps, walkways, ash, rocky dirt up and down with signposts throughout although not always a clear “path.”